wireapp/wire-server/docs/src/developer/reference/config-options.md

 In case of a fake AWS S3 service its identity needs to be obfuscated by making it accessible via several domains, too.
-Thus, there isn't one `s3DownloadEndpoint`, but one per backend domain.
-(N.B. this backend domain is a DNS domain at which it is reachable.
-Do not confuse with the federation domain!
-The latter is just an identifier, and may or may not be the DNS domain.)
+Thus, there isn't one `s3DownloadEndpoint`, but one per domain at which the backend is reachable.
+Each of these backend domains represents a virtual backend.
+N.B. these backend domains are *DNS domains*.
+Do not confuse them with the federation domain!
+The latter is just an identifier, and may or may not be equal to the backend's DNS domain.
+Backend DNS domain(s) and federation domain are usually set equal by convention.
+But, this is not true for multi-ingress setups!

 The backend domain of a download request is defined by its `Z-Host` header which is set by `nginz`.
 (Multi-ingress handlling only applies to download requests as